 Common sage is a native of the northern coast of the Mediterranean Sea.
 It is a hardy perennial, an erect shrub growing from 12 to 30 inches high.
 Its downy stems are square, showing it to be a member of the much larger mint family.
 The 2-inch long leaves are long-stalked and arranged on opposite sides of the stem.
 They look pebbly and pucker-veined and are grayish-green in color, softly hairy or velvety, with round-toothed edges.
-In late spring through fall there are whorls of '4 to 8 flowers appearing in colors of pink, red, blue, pale yellow, or white, depending on variety.
-These very small flowers are tubular, % to % inch long, 2-upped with the upper lip straight or arched, and a ring of hairs inside.
+In late spring through fall, there are whorls of '4 to 8 flowers appearing in colors of pink, red, blue, pale yellow, or white, depending on the variety.
+These tiny flowers are tubular, % to % inch long, 2-upped with the upper lip straight or arched, and a ring of hairs inside.

-Sage does well in full sun in well-drained moderately rich clay loam soil.
+Sage does well in full sun in well-drained, moderately rich clay loam soil.
 It benefits from moderately high levels of nitrogen since the foliage is the desired part of the crop.
 It does not tolerate poorly drained soil or excessive watering, so you might consider planting it in raised beds.
 As soon as the soil warms up in spring, sow the seed inch deep.
-They should sprout in 7 to 10 days at 60 degrees.
-When the seedlings are 3 inches high, thin or transplant to 12 to 20 inches apart.
+They should sprout in 7 to 10 days at 60 degrees when the seedlings are 3 inches high, thin, or transplant to 12 to 20 inches apart.
 The first summer, harvest a few leaves, but large harvests should not be made until the following summer.
 Besides sowing seed, sage can be propagated from cuttings, divisions, or layering s taken from new growth on established plants.
 Water your new sage plants well until they are established.
 Try to keep the leaves dry and water only sparingly during dry weather.

 Source of Information on Sage